CEBS Frequently Asked Questions

 4. What are the requirements to earn the CEBS?

 To earn the CEBS designation, you will need to master five courses covering group and retirement plans.
 Two group courses, two retirement courses and one course that bridges these two specializations and includes principles and practices that are applicable or essential to both areas.
 There are no electives.
 Each candidate is required to pass the national exam for each of the five courses.

-5. Will the Group Benefits Associate (GBA), Retirement Plans Associate (RPA) and the Compensation Management Specialist (CMS) credential still be offered through the CEBS program?
-And, what are the requirements?
+5. What are the requirements to earn the Group Benefits Associate (GBA) and Retirement Plans Associate (RPA) credentials offered through the CEBS program?

 You can begin your CEBS studies in either the group or retirement track and take the bridge course to earn a specialty credential.
 You can also choose to take the two group and two retirement courses and take the bridge course last.
 Upon completion, you would earn the CEBS designation as well as both specialty credentials.
 Choose the path that maximizes your professional credential goals.